 But these people didn’t just leave their lives so they could experience the world.
 Many left to find themselves, to seek out a new purpose in life, to be inspired themselves to live the lives that they feel they are meant to live.
 Many of our career breakers were sick of waking up each morning to do something they weren’t passionate about.
 Many were fed up with the status quo.
 With living life the way society deemed it was supposed to be lived instead of how they really wanted to live it.

 Career breakers come from all walks of life.
 We want everyone to see that no matter what your situation, you too can choose to change your life if you don’t feel like it’s going in the direction you’ve always dreamed.
-There is no blueprint for taking a career break and changing your life.
+There is no blueprint for taking a sabbatical and changing your life.
 There is no one group of people who decide to do this.
 Every person’s situation is different.
 And as you’ll see, your lifestyle change is all about mindset.
 If you truly want it, you can make it happen.
 Just check out what the people who have been there before have to say, follow their advice, and you could be on your way to a different and exciting new life.

 Reasons to take a career break

-Susan Pohlman took a career break with her husband back in 2003-2004 after both leaving their high stress jobs in LA.
+Susan Pohlman took a sabbatical with her husband back in 2003-2004 after both leaving their high stress jobs in LA.
 “We took time off to regain a healthy balance in our relationship as a couple and within our family.
 People are always intrigued by our story.
 Somehow it gives others permission to dream and step out of paradigms that are not working for them or their family anymore.”
 She has since written a book about their experiences, Halfway to Each Other: How a Year in Italy Brought Our Family Home, which is on bookshelves now.

 Reverend Susan Sparks, a former lawyer turned pastor and comedian, left her job to travel for similar reasons.
 “What motivated me the most was the fear of going back to a career that was the opposite of my heart.
 It took me a while to realize that to be happy, you have to bring all of who you are to what you do.
 My career as a lawyer was more like a masquerade ball than an expression of my gifts.”